jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

-# CloudGuard integration with CICD pipeline on AWS using CodePipeline
+# CloudGuard SHIFTLEFT integration with CICD pipeline on AWS

-Docker images
+Docker images often contains vulnerabilities that can allow an attacker to take advantage when the application is at runtime.
+It's crutial for DevOps engineers to ensure that the security is integrated into CICD Pipeline.

 In this tutorial, I'll do a step-by-step walk-through of integrating CloudGuard SHIFTLEFT into your CICD PipeLine on AWS.
 The integration will happen at the build stage.
-C

-This Github repo contains source code (zip) of a sample docker image.
+NOTE: This tutorial is **not complete** yet and it is work in progress.

 # Pre-requisites
  You need the following tools on your computer:

 * AWS CLI [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+* Docker (If you want to test local Docker build)

 Note: This is an **ALL-AWS** tutorial which means we'll be using CICD services provided by **AWS ONLY**.
 However, CloudGuard can be integrated with any other automation tools that can create CICD pipeline.